armory/docs/content/en/docs/armory-admin/terraform-enable-integration.md

   * GitHub
   * BitBucket
   * HTTP artifact
+* Dedicated external Redis instance

-Although not required, Armory recommends an external Redis instance for the Terraform Integration.
-For more information, see [Redis](#redis).
+  * Armory requires configuring a dedicated external Redis instance for production usage of the Terraform Integration.
+This is to ensure that you do not encounter scaling or stability issues in production.
+For more information [Redis](#redis).

 ### Redis

 The Terraform Integration uses Redis to store Terraform logs and plans.
-An external Redis instance is highly recommended for production use.

 **Note:** The Terraform Integration can only be configured to use a password with the default Redis user.

-To set/override the Spinnaker Redis settings do the following:
+To set/override the Armory Enterprise Redis settings do the following:

 **Operator**